lopestom/twrp_device_tecno_LG8n/README.md

+## After the twrp-12 branch has TWRP started in the device so WIP branch is for solving some issues.

-# TWRP device tree for Tecno Pova 4 Pro (LG8n) - MT6789 - A12
+### TWRP device tree for Tecno Pova 4 Pro (LG8n) - MT6789 - A12

 This branch android-12.1 has ***encrypt/decrypt*** files and option to more test with that.